candi-date-xyz/candi-date/README.md

-## When should I register for 𝓒and𝖎-𝔇⍺𝑡𝑒?
+## When should I register for 𝒞andꭵ-𝔇⍺𝑡𝑒?

 The short answer is pre-register as early as you can, socialize and expect a future bot to scan your social media feeds and reward you.